Nursing Home Abuse and Neglect in South Carolina: Preventing and Reporting

 The promise of a place that offers care and safety for you or a loved one is what nursing homes and long-term care facilities are supposed to deliver.
 And too many do not.
 We can no longer go about our lives believing family or friends are well cared for by their paid caregivers.

-Here’s how you can reduce risk of neglect for your loved one:
+Here’s how you can reduce the risk of neglect for your loved one:

 1. Evaluate the Long-Term Care Facility.
 Watch for nursing homes, long-term caregivers, and assisted living facilities in South Carolina that place profits before patients.
 Review the following factors at least once a year (as management and facility operations change).